GrgMdmn/OpenClassrooms_AI_Projects/Project_7/README.md

-# Air Paradis Project - Sentiment Analysis
+# Air Paradis Project – Sentiment Analysis

+📘 This project is also available in [French 🇫🇷](./README.fr.md)

 This repository contains the notebooks and source code for the sentiment analysis project on tweets, carried out as part of the OpenClassrooms "Air Paradis" program.